Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Invitation/The Invitation - 2025 - Season 1.md

 Or will only a fragmented remnant survive—genetically modified, shackled, and enslaved in **[[The Final Order]]**, a distant shadow of humanity’s infinite co-creative potential?

-In the **Old World**, humanity turned to familiar institutions and authorities for guidance—its governments, militaries, religious leaders, politicians, corporations, and crowned heads.
+In the **Old World**, humanity waited for elections, plead for relief, protested, and turned to familiar institutions and authorities for guidance—its governments, militaries, religious leaders, politicians, corporations, and crowned heads.

 But now, **We see clearly**:

 > **The Old institutions and Authorities have failed Us.**
-> **Far from serving Our Highest Good, many stand *not only powerless but complicit* before the forces threatening humanity's survival.**
+> **Far from serving Our Highest Good, many stand *not only powerless but complicit* before the forces threatening the survival of Life and Civilization on Earth.**

 **Here is the stark truth:**